 You can submit your departmental application BEFORE your recommendation(s) have been received.

-Submit an official copy of your GMAT score by selecting the GMAT Business School program name Charles H. Lundquist College of Business – Master of Science in Finance (code = KSQ-5N-95).
-A few helpful GMAT resources to explore are Beat the GMAT, Khan Academy, and the Economist.
-For more information on registration, test centers, test preparation materials, and test fees, please visit the GMAT website.
+Submitting official GMAT scores: You can submit your official GMAT score report by selecting the GMAT business school program name Charles H. Lundquist College of Business – Master of Science in Finance (code = KSQ-5N-95).

-Submit an official copy of your GRE score by using the GRE Institutional Code for the University of Oregon (4846) and the GRE Departmental code for Finance (4102).
+Submitting official GRE scores: You can submit your official GRE score report by using the GRE institutional code for the University of Oregon (4846) and the GRE departmental code for finance (4102).

 1. Upload unofficial transcripts from all colleges and universities you attended to the MSF Departmental Application.